-These impressive properties have two things in common: they’re currently for sale, and they’re each steeped in a unique history…
+These impressive historical residences have two things in common: they’re currently for sale, and they’re each steeped in a unique history…

 Brereton Hall, Brereton